henk717/koboldai.com/docs/Guides/Cloud Providers/Runpod/KoboldCPP.md

 Strengths of Runpod:

-- Easiest to use of all the cloud providers
+- Easiest to use of all the cloud providers.

 - Secure Cloud is consistent, community cloud is cheaper.

-- Large variety of GPU's
+- Large variety of GPU's.

-- CUDA support is up to date
+- CUDA support is up to date.

+- Docker based, so you run our official runtime with maximum support.

+- Very fast downloads in a lot of the locations (We measured as high as 600mb/s of actual download speed in Sweden)!

+- Cheaper than many providers.

 Weaknesses of Runpod:

-- More expensive than VastAI.
+- More expensive than VastAI / TensorDock which are both harder to use.

-- GPU's you want may not always be available
+- The GPU's you want may not always be available.

 ### Using the KoboldCpp template with the default settings and default model
 1. Visit [https://koboldai.org/runpodcpp](https://koboldai.org/runpodcpp) to be taken to Runpod with the correct template loaded.